 Unique Nevada views on Zimmerman Post Cards

 The images on most of the Zimmerman post cards of Nevada provide views of well covered topics.
-There are two Nevada locations, where “side pocket” salesmen were able to make a sale for Zimmerman by pasted by other post card publishers.
+There are two Nevada locations, where “side pocket” salesmen were able to make a sale for Zimmerman in communities passed by other post card publishers.

 It is likely Zimmerman printed a series of color views of Hawthorne Nevada in 1908-1909.